wo1vin/wo1vin/README.md

     <img src="https://img.shields.io/badge/-WEBSITE-ba2c73"/>
   </a>
       </p>
-        <p><strong>Javascript, SCSS, & CSS3</strong> - The company website for Elite Rides reflects their modern and stylish brand with a responsive and beautiful site that feels classy at the same time.</p>
+        <p><strong>JS, SCSS, & CSS3</strong> - The company website for Elite Rides reflects their modern and stylish brand with a responsive and beautiful site that feels classy at the same time.</p>
     </td>
   </tr>